🪐 Next.js Full Stack App Architecture Guide

 • unleash the power of Restful API Design keep and follow strict API design principle, or other formal API design principle or RPC framework such as GraphQL or gRPC, carefully choose to apply different communication protocols in one project, do not add complexity until it is really necessary.

 • Stateless and Serverless design first for service to be easily scaled and managed.
+Vercel provides a good serverless platform for next.js app.
+We can also deploy the serverless function in Aliyun or CloudFlare EdgeWorker as service vendor.

 • for public API or internal API management, we should add version control in pathname such as /api/v1/* to make sure the backward compatibility, follow a standard API Design spec such as OpenAPI or Swagger to make sure the API is well documented and easy to use.
 API is complicated by the time the complexity of the project grows, there are many methodology to control such complexity, we need to pick a suitable one for the project.